 X-ray satellite observations spotted the repeated beat after its signal had been blocked by our Sun for a number of years.

-The research, by National Astronomical Observatories of Chinese Academy of Sciences, China, and Durham University, UK, was published in the journal Monthly Notices of the Royal Astronomical Society.
+The research, by the National Astronomical Observatories, Chinese Academy of Sciences, China, and Durham University, UK, appears in the journal Monthly Notices of the Royal Astronomical Society.

 The signal from this galactic giant repeated every hour and this behavior was seen in several snapshots taken before satellite observations were blocked by our Sun in 2011.

 In 2018 the European Space Agency’s XMM-Newton X-ray satellite was able to finally re-observe the black hole and to scientists’ amazement the same repeated heartbeat could still be seen.

 Matter falling on to a supermassive black hole as it feeds from the accretion disc of material surrounding it releases an enormous amount of power from a comparatively tiny region of space, but this is rarely seen as a specific repeatable pattern like a heartbeat.

 The time between beats can tell us about the size and structure of the matter close to the black hole’s event horizon.

 The oscillating region is close to the black hole, so light travel paths that should be bent by the strong gravity, changing its appearance depending on inclination.
 These animations show how this region would look including this light bending when viewed edge on, and face on.
 Credit: Dr. Frederic Vincent, Observatoire de Paris, France